Sepera-okeq/DDS-Evrika-Plugin/README.md

 2. **Issue: DDS export fails**
    - Ensure the output file has the correct `.dds` extension.
    - Verify that the DDS compression format is supported by ImageMagick.
+   - If you are working with transparency, make sure you're using **DXT5** to preserve the alpha channel.

 3. **Krita crashes or the plugin doesn't appear**
-   - Make sure the plugin is unzipped in the correct `pykrita` folder.
+   - Ensure the plugin is unzipped in the correct `pykrita` folder.
 Restart Krita after installation.

 ## Development